 Amy is a dynamic and engaging public speaker.
 Through her contagious enthusiasm, Amy creates a sense of urgency that leaves audiences with a passion to get up and do something that will move them forward toward reaching their ultimate goals for life.
 She is also a frequent lecturer on college campuses around the country.
 When she is not speaking to audiences, she is doing one-on-one mentoring and consulting for entrepreneurs and high growth companies.
-She mentors companies on areas such as leadership, brand promotion, taking technology to market, product design, raising capital, and overcoming the challenges of growing a successful business.

 Utah Advisory Board, Chair of Government Committee

 Sundance Institute is a nonprofit organization dedicated to the discovery and development of independent artists and audiences.
 Through its programs, the Institute seeks to discover, support, and inspire independent film and theatre artists from the United States and around the world, and to introduce audiences to their new work.

 The Governor's Office of Economic Development Board is charged with promoting and encouraging the economic, commercial, financial, industrial, agricultural, and civic welfare of the state.
 The board also advises Governor's Office of Economic Development staff on the development, attraction, rentention, and expansion of businesses, industries, and commerce within the state.
 The Board of the Governor's Office of Economic Development consists of 15 members appointed to four-year terms by the Governor with the advice and consent of the Senate.
 No more than eight members are from one political party and the membership represents all areas of the state.